Kami/libcloud-drivers/docs/developer_info.md

 * What is the policy with external dependencies?
 * Why is there no list_volumes() method in NodeDriver?
 * Why is there no CPU (and or core) fields in NodeSize?
+* Why is there no function to get the state of a node (list_nodes() seems to be used for this)?
+* Why does list_nodes() not take a location?
+Always getting all nodes at all locations seems wasteful in terms of bandwidth and time.
+* Had problems with RSA SSH keys.
+Are only DSA keys accepted?

 [lc-web]: http://libcloud.apache.org
 [lc-github]: https://github.com/apache/libcloud